-This guide shows you how to make an action plan that will help you achieve your goals more efficiently.
+This guide shows you how to make a goal action plan in 5 easy steps that will help you achieve your goals more efficiently.

 A well-designed action plan makes it smoother for you to track your goals.
 And it is more likely that you will achieve them with a good plan.